 Specific macro needs are determined with formulas (and professional expertise).
 Generic formulas might simply take your sex, height, weight and weight goals into consideration when setting your macros, but a professionally set prescription might also take your food preferences, health history, and athletic performance goals into account as well.
 The amount of protein, fat and carbohydrates that you eat each day can influence your hunger and satiety, overall energy, hormones, athletic performance, and body shape and size.
 A formula that uses more input data is usually a better fit for the user.

-To get started with macro tracking, you’ll just have to start.
-You’ll download a food tracking app and do your best to log the food you eat to the best of your ability.
+To get started with macro tracking, you just have to start.
+You’ll download a food tracking app and do your best to log the food you eat to the best of your ability (Cronometer is my favorite).
 After determining your daily macro goals, you’ll compare your current eats against your prescription and begin to make small changes to your meals so you can hit your daily targets more often.
 I wrote a step-by-step guide about how to get started with macro tracking on my blog.

 Before tracking macros, a client might have opted for a fat free yogurt + fruit for breakfast.
 Later, she might have had a big salad with black beans + cheese + olives + tortilla strips + salsa.
 Dinner was simple with the family, and she might have rounded out the evening with a bowl of ice cream.
 All pretty healthy eats!